Solid support around the country

 Skólahreysti - Fit for School

 We are the main sponsor of Skólahreysti, a sports tournament for elementary schools, and an active supporter of the competition.
 The aim of Skólahreysti is to encourage kids to participate in a comprehensive sports experience based on the tenets of physical education.
-The competition was held for the 19th time in 2023.
-We got to see four new national records and in the end, Heiðarskóli emerged victorious after exciting finals in Laugardalshöll.
+The competition was held for the 20th time in 2024.
+The competition was fierce this year, with Flóaskóli finally emerging victorious.

 Chess tournament Friðriksmót

 The country’s strongest rapid chess tournament, Landsbankinn’s Friðriksmót – the Icelandic rapid chess tournament – was held at the Bank’s headquarters at Reykjastræti in December.
-This was the 20th Friðriksmót jointly organised by Landsbankinn and the Icelandic Chess Federation in honour of Friðrik Ólafsson, Iceland’s first Grandmaster.
+Landsbankinn and the Icelandic Chess Federation have been co-hosts of Friðriksmótið, held in honour of Friðrik Ólafsson, Iceland’s first Grandmaster, for over two decades.
+The Icelandic Blitz Chess Championship was held at Bankinn vinnustofa, located in the Landsbankinn building in Selfoss.

 Football Association of Iceland